CivicTechTO/toronto-community-directory/_communities/art-metropole.md

 ---
 name: Art Metropole
-description: "Art Metropole is a non-profit artist-run centre that publishes, promotes, exhibits, archives, and distributes artists' books, multiples, and related media.
-We produce exhibitions, talks, readings, and other programs that highlight artists who make books and other artworks that can be widely circulated."
+description: Art Metropole is a non-profit artist-run centre that publishes, promotes, exhibits, archives, and distributes artists' books, multiples, and related media.
+We produce exhibitions, talks, readings, and other programs that highlight artists who make books and other artworks that can be widely circulated.
 source: admin
 tags:
   - type/organization